 In 1987, Duane’s son, Patrick, entered the operation, focusing his efforts on the swine business.
 As the swine industry continued to grow more and more competitive, the family had tough decisions to make, but decided to enhance their operational strategies and expand, so that they too could remain competitive.
 Pat and Duane added several thousand head of sows and significant amounts of infrastructure to grow the business.

-Today, Patrick's son Phil has now entered the business, and our family has expanded to include hundreds of team members and growing partners and thousands of row crops and animals.
+Today, Patrick's daughter, Colleen, and son, Phil, have now entered the business, and our family has expanded to include hundreds of team members and growing partners and thousands of row crops and animals.
 We continue to utilize the latest technologies and animal husbandry practices, and are dedicated to ensuring production of quality grain and protein products that you'd feel comfortable feeding your family.
 Throughout time we have increased our knowledge and understanding of animals and agriculture and strive to be the best at what we do each day.
 We are dedicated to ensuring sustainable production to feed families for many years to come.

 AT THE FARM